apache/cloudstack-www/blog/2024-03-29-cloudfest-roundup/index.md

 adapt and evolve in alignment with emerging trends, customer needs, and industry challenges.

-We are greatful to all community members, who came to help at the booth, did numerous demos of Apache CloudStack and showcased its strenghts to service providers and cloud builders from all around the globe.
+We are grateful to all community members, who came to help at the booth, did numerous demos of Apache CloudStack and showcased its strengths to service providers and cloud builders from all around the globe.

 ![](crowded-booth.png "the cloudstack team")